lambrospetrou/oxford-msc/plain-text/ch-dist-sys.md

 For example, recall the factorization and f-tree we used so far, see **Figures X.1 and X.2**.

-This f-tree has six (6) attributes, and each attribute internally gets an ID ranging from zero to (N-1), where N in this case equals six.
-Assume that the IDs for these attributes are as seen below:
+This f-tree has six attributes, and each attribute internally gets an ID ranging from zero to (N-1), where N in this case equals six.
+Assume that the IDs for these attributes are as below:

 ```
 ID(A) = 0